JosephGabriel/JosephGabriel/README.md

 I am a developer passionate about javascript, I love my work but I like to see the satisfaction of my clients

-Skills: React / React Native / JS / HTML / CSS
+Skills: React / React Native / JS / HTML / CSS & SASS / Node.Js / GraphQL

 - 🔭 I’m currently working with freelance projects.